Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Final results from the chiral-continuum-finite-volume fits

-The $\{4^{N\pi},3^\ast\}$ strategy inputs the $N ({\bm 1}) \pi ({-\bm 1})$ as the lowest excited state in the spectrum as discussed in Sec.~\ref{sec:spectrum}.
-We find that the finite-volume correction term is negligible as shown by the CCFV fit to the $\{4^{N\pi},3^\ast\}$ data in Fig.~\ref{fig:CCFVgA}.
-Comparing the results in rows 9-14, we note that the estimates with the dipole fit, $\{4^{N\pi},3^\ast, D\}$ are smaller.
-The reason is it misses the lowest $Q^2$ point on the $M_\pi \approx 170$~MeV ensembles as illustrated in the middle panels in Fig.~\ref{fig:GAcompQ2}.
+With the $\{4^{N\pi},3^\ast\}$ strategy [uses the $N ({\bm 1}) \pi ({-\bm 1})$ as the lowest excited state as discussed in Sec.~\ref{sec:spectrum}], we find that the finite-volume correction term is negligible as shown by the CCFV fit to the $\{4^{N\pi},3^\ast\}$ data in Fig.~\ref{fig:CCFVgA}.
+Comparing the results in rows 9-14, we note that the estimates with the dipole fit, $\{4^{N\pi},3^\ast, D\}$, are smaller.
+The reason is that the dipole fit misses the lowest $Q^2$ point on the $M_\pi \approx 170$~MeV ensembles as illustrated in the middle panels in Fig.~\ref{fig:GAcompQ2}.

-With our preferred strategy $\{4^{N\pi},2^\text{sim}\}$, based on satisfying the PCAC relation, only results from the extrapolation of the form factor are possible.
-Within errors, the estimates in each of the four columns in Table~\ref{tab:gASTfinal} are consistent, but two of the three $O(0.03)$ shifts discussed above (renormalization, CCFV versus CC) are manifest.
+With the preferred $\{4^{N\pi},2^\text{sim}\}$ strategy, selected on the basis of satisfying the PCAC relation, only results from the extrapolation of the form factor are possible.
+Within errors, the estimates in each of the four columns in Table~\ref{tab:gASTfinal} are consistent, but two of the three $O(0.03)$ shifts discussed above (renormalization, and finite volume indicated by CCFV versus CC estimates) are manifest.
 We derive our best estimate as follows.
-The systematic under least control is finite volume, so we average the CC-fit values $\{4^{N\pi},2^\text{sim},{\widehat z}^2\}$ and the $\{4^{N\pi},2^\text{sim}, {\widehat P}_2 \}$.
-We then average the ${\rm Z}_1$ and ${\rm Z}_2$ estimates to get $g_{A}^{u-d} = 1.31(6)$.
-The same selection procedure applied to the $\{4,3^\ast\}$ strategy gives $g_{A}^{u-d} = 1.23(5)$.
-The large difference, $\sim 0.08$, makes it clear that establishing whether the low-mass $N \pi$ state[s] contribute is essential to the extraction of $g_{A}^{u-d}$.
+The finite volume systematic is not well controlled, so we average the larger volume, $M_\pi L > 4$, CC-fit values $\{4^{N\pi},2^\text{sim},{\widehat z}^2\}$ and the $\{4^{N\pi},2^\text{sim}, {\widehat P}_2 \}$.
+For renormalization, we choose the ${\rm Z}_2$ estimates as discussed in Sec.~\ref{sec:gV}.
+With these choices, our result is $g_{A}^{u-d} = 1.32(5)$.
+The same selection procedure applied to the $\{4,3^\ast\}$ strategy gives $g_{A}^{u-d} = 1.23(4)$.
+The large difference, $\sim 0.09$, makes it clear that establishing whether the low-mass $N \pi$ state(s) contribute is essential to the extraction of $g_{A}^{u-d}$.